th7mo/notes/home-directory.md

 On Unix based systems the `$HOME` variable will evaluate to the home directory of the active user.
-In the shell the tilde `~` character is an alias for `/home/ {active-user}`.
-A user can navigate to the home folder no matter the current directory with:
+In the shell the tilde `~` character is an alias for `/home/
+<active-user>`.
+A user can navigate to the home folder no matter the current
+directory with:

 ```sh